There are many programs especially targeted to young people in Regina.

 Fine Option Program

 Fine Option provides an alternative to paying out of pocket for certain fines.
 People are registered through one of our branches and then placed in a volunteer work arrangement with one of our community partners where they go to work off their fine.
 John Howard Society of Saskatchewan is the largest Fine Option provider in the province matching more than 2500 people with volunteer placements totaling more than 140,000 hours of volunteer support in the community in 2015.

 Upon conviction of an offense, a judge may order community service hours to be completed.
 Our placement agent arranges for youth and adults to work at a non-profit organization in our community.
 Upon completion, the court and probation officer are notified.

-Robert’s Place is a voluntary peer home for male youth ages 12 -15 in care of the Ministry.
-Youth living at Robert’s Place choose to live a healthy lifestyle continuously working to make positive choices.
-While being supported by JHSS they have access to programming such as community engagement, recreation, education and cultural activities.
+Robert’s Place is a voluntary peer home for male youth ages 12 -15 in care of the Ministry of Social Services.
+Youth living at Robert’s Place choose to live a healthy lifestyle while continuously working to make positive choices.
+Supported by JHSS, youth have access to programming such as community engagement, recreation, education and cultural activities.

-Stewart’s Place is a voluntary mentor home for male youth ages 16-18 in care of the Ministry.
+Stewart’s Place is a voluntary mentor home for male youth ages 16-21in care of the Ministry.
 This program is tailored to assist youth who are choosing a healthy lifestyle to become independent in the next stage of young adulthood.
-JHSS assist to facilitate life skills such as employment, independent living skills, career and post-secondary education preparation.
+JHSS supports facilitate life skills development such as employment, independent living skills, career and post-secondary education preparation.